 Kenya Gachatha Coffee Factory rests on a 391-acre piece of land between the villages of Muthuaini, Thiriku, Gachenge, and Kianjau.
 It was placed here in 1963 to form the Gachatha Farmers Co-operative Society Ltd. Co-op membership currently stands at 1,057, of whom 900 are active […]

 Welcome to my Table, here in the corner of this cafe.
-Today we’re sipping a cup of Kenya Thiriku, from Monroe Coffee Roasters in Wichita, Kansas, courtesy of Craft Coffee.
+Today we’re sipping the Kenya Tambaya AA, from PERC Coffee in Savannah, Georgia.
 Feel free to pull up a chair.

 producer: smallholder farmers